writethedocs/www/docs/include/conf/current.rst

 - `API The Docs Amsterdam <http://apithedocs.org/amsterdam/>`_, December 4, **Amsterdam, Netherlands**

 Think your conference should go here?
-Make sure you read our :doc:`/organizer-guide/confs/community-events` page and meet all the requirements, and then `email us <mailto:conf@writethedocs.org>`_.
+Make sure you meet the requirements listed in the :doc:`/organizer-guide/confs/community-events` page, then `email us <mailto:support@writethedocs.org>`_.

 Past Conferences
 ----------------